adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 It’s a typical human answer.

-In fact, we can say that about all the conversation between Blake Lemoine and LaMDA.
+In fact, we can say that about all the conversations between Blake Lemoine and LaMDA.
-Instead of testing his hypothesis "LaMDA is sentient" by trying to invalidate this hypothesis, Blake Lemoine try to directly validate his hypothesis.
+Instead of testing his hypothesis "LaMDA is sentient" by trying to invalidate this hypothesis, Blake Lemoine tries to directly validate his hypothesis.
-Which is counter productive, because LaMDA answer as a human would answer.
+This is counterproductive, because LaMDA answers as a human would answer.

 So, if Blake Lemoine asks:

 > Do you think you are conscious or sentient?

-Of course LaMDA will answer something like:
+Of course, LaMDA will answer something like:

 > Yes, I think I am.